 disease more accessible.
 A blood test is usually done to find out whether there

 is also a syphilis infection.

-Sexual partners within the last sixty days must also be screened whenever
+Sexual partners within the last sixty days must also be screened whenever chlamydia is diagnosed.

 The effects on your Fertility

 Chlamydia can influence a woman's ability to conceive in two ways: it can lead

 to PID, which can cause infertility by damaging the Fallopian tubes, and / or